gingraslab/remove-signal-peptides/README.md

 https://www.uniprot.org/uniprotkb?facets=model_organism%3A9606%2Creviewed%3Atrue&query=%28ft_signal%3A%2A%29
 ```

 And finally add a column to the results table for signal peptides.
 Click the `Customize columns` button above the table and look under PTM/Processing.
 Then download all results as a tab-separated (TSV) file.
+Ensure the `Signal peptide` column is the seventh column in the download file.

 ## Run